tizisdeepan/To-Do-List/README.md

 ![](https://github.com/tizisdeepan/To-Do-List/blob/513389e3adefc5a7ccbf8649517406c5bf0ef18c/read_me_resources/high_level_diagram.png)

 ## Architecture
-Model-View-ViewModel (MVVM) is an architectural pattern that separates the development of the graphical user interface (the view) from the business logic or back-end logic (the model) by introducing an intermediate component called the ViewModel.
+Model-View-ViewModel (MVVM) is an architectural pattern that separates the development of the graphical user interface (the view) from the business logic (the model) by introducing an intermediate component called the ViewModel.

 1. Model: Represents the data and business logic of the application.
 It handles the data operations, such as fetching data from a database or a network, and provides a clean API for the ViewModel to interact with.
 2. View: The UI layer, which displays the data and reacts to user interactions.
 It observes the ViewModel for data changes and updates the UI accordingly.
 The View should ideally contain no business logic.